-- 10.9 A detailed audit of the public realm will be undertaken to identify the best way to minimise street clutter and better integrate street furniture in the conservation areas.
-The street audit should be developed with officers from the local councils and other interested parties to ensure they are accurate and the findings feasible.
-Proposals to remove street clutter will be actioned within 12 months of the adoption of this document. - 10.10 Street furniture including bollards, bins, bike stands, electricity cabinets, information panels and other freestanding features within the highway should co-ordinate with each other and tie-in with similar features elsewhere in the area.
+- 10.8 In certain parts of the Conservation Area, street furniture is cluttered and crowded.
+The lack of co-ordination in terms of design and format of street furniture has further detracted from the character of the Conservation Area. - 10.9 A detailed audit of the public realm has been undertaken by the Council to identify the best way to minimise street clutter and better integrate street furniture in the Conservation Area.
+The street audit should be developed with officers from Leicester City Council and other interested parties to ensure they are accurate and the findings feasible.
+Proposals to remove street clutter will be actioned within 12 months of the adoption of this document. - 10.10 Street furniture including bollards, bins, bike stands, electricity cabinets, information panels and other freestanding features within the highway should co-ordinate with each other and tie-in with similar features elsewhere in the city.
 An appropriate and sensitive colour palette should be chosen to achieve this.
-All new street furniture should be kept to a minimum and carefully positioned to avoid hindrance to pedestrian and sustainable transport flow. - 10.11 The highway on Braunstone Lane and Main Street has a significant impact on the setting of the conservation areas.
-Requests will be made to Leicestershire County Council, as the relevant Highway Authority, should any aesthetic improvements be identified.
+All new street furniture should be kept to a minimum and carefully positioned to avoid hindrance to pedestrian and sustainable transport flow. - 10.11 The traffic direction and regulation signs should be kept to the minimum needed in line with current highway regulations.
+The need for such signs as well as their total number and size, should be reviewed as the regulations change.